DrBranestawm/BCAR/README.md

 Angela for privoviding the main script
 agicitag (Julia) for help and permission to use their ear wiggle script
-crimsontropy for clean up the if else commands
+crimsontropy for clean up the if-else for actions